A Model for Multi-Agent Heterogeneous Interaction Problems: Abstract

 \section{Abstract}

 We introduce a model for multi-agent interaction problems to understand how a heterogeneous team of agents should organize its resources to tackle a heterogeneous team of attackers.
 This model is inspired by how the human immune system tackles a diverse set of pathogens.
-The key property of this model is ``cross-reactivity'' which enables a particular defender type to respond strongly to some attackers but weakly to a few different types of attackers.
-Due to this, the optimal defender distribution that minimizes the harm incurred by attackers is supported on a discrete set.
-This allows the defender team to allocate resources to a few types and yet tackle a large number of attacker types.
-We study this model in different settings to characterize a set of guiding principles for control problems with heterogeneous teams of agents, e.g., sensitivity of the harm to sub-optimal defender distributions, teams consisting of a small number of attackers and defenders, estimating and tackling an evolving attacker distribution, and competition between defenders that gives near-optimal behavior using decentralized computation of the control.
-We also compare this model with reinforcement-learned policies for the defender team.
+The key property of this model is a ``cross-reactivity'' kernel which enables a particular defender type to respond strongly to some attacker types but weakly to a few different types of attackers.
+We show how due to such cross-reactivity, the defender team can optimally counteract a heterogeneous attacker team using very few types of defender agents, and thereby minimize its resources.
+We study this model in different settings to characterize a set of guiding principles for control problems with heterogeneous teams of agents, e.g., sensitivity of the harm to sub-optimal defender distributions, and competition between defenders gives near-optimal behavior using decentralized computation of the control.
+We also compare this model with existing approaches including reinforcement-learned policies, perimeter defense, and coverage control.